Kerleyt00/Kerleyt00/README.md

 - 👋 Hello!
 I’m @Kerleyt00
 - 👀 I’m interested in computer networks (MPLS, BGP, Network Security and anything involving pushing packets)
-- 🌱 I’m currently learning how to make my life easier with Python, ansible and NAPLAM.
+- 🌱 I’m currently learning how to make my life easier with Python, ansible with NAPLAM.
 However, recently I'm trying my hand at bash scripting and powershell recently.
 - 💞️ I’m looking to collaborate on (Not desided on anything yet)
 - 📫 Reach me via E-mail or LinkedIn